-Speaking of meeting new people – ah, the party life.
-Show people can’t stay away from it, so the best place to meet them is drunk at someone’s house.
+Ah, the party life.
+Show people can’t stay away from it, so the best place to meet them seems to be while drunk at someone’s house.
 I met the head of a large-scale event (operas, musicals) and TV producer at the house of the Japanese ambassador to Iraq where we were being entertained by the future Libyan ambassador to Japan.
 Good meat, good conversation, 9 bottles of wine downed by 4 men.
 I’ll be connecting with him again in the next couple of weeks to get a couple new contacts and his corporate information.

 Networking strategy part 2: Reeling them in and cross-pollenating

 So I have a few fish biting.
 How do I keep them interested as long as possible without risking giving them too much all at once – that might work against me in the long run if they decide it’s not what they want before even I know what the project is.
 I’ll let them digest the possibility for a good while, and if I feel that things are getting cold, I’ll introduce the most interesting of my contacts to each other and see how that goes.
 That will buy me some more time and by the time things start to cool off again I will hopefully have much more information based on the research we’re doing Taiwan… names, companies, etc.

 I do not think that anyone takes these sorts of discussions as binding in any way.
 People just want to understand what it takes to win this game.
 I’m always clear that I’m only asking exploratory questions right now, and that nothing is written in stone and everyone seems OK with that.

 Well, that is my strategy anyway.
 I don’t want to over-promise and risk losing face.
 If everything blows up, I want to be able to say, “ah well, it would have been nice,” have a drink, and there are no hard feelings anywhere.